 A little studying shows you how to install rain barrels under each gutter.
 You ensure the system will guard against mosquitoes laying eggs in the stagnant water and build the means to both use the water for irrigating your garden and filter it for personal use.

 Your prior water preps focused first on purification and storage.
-Now that you have those areas secured you can focus on collection.
+Now that you have those areas secured you focus on collection.
 The rain barrels will help.
 You may also decide to hand drill a well.
-Whatever you decide, your focus is now on surviving events over a longer period of time – up to 12 months!
+Whatever you decide, your focus is now on surviving events over a longer period – up to twelve months!

 Example of Stacking Skills: Gardening